dbusjs/node-dbus-next/README.md

 ## The Service Interface

-*The Service interface is somewhat unstable*
+*The Service interface is somewhat stable*

 You can use the `Interface` class to define your interfaces.
 This interfaces uses the proposed [decorators syntax](https://github.com/tc39/proposal-decorators) which is not yet part of the ECMAScript standard, but should be included one day.
 Unfortunately, you'll need a [Babel plugin](https://www.npmjs.com/package/@babel/plugin-proposal-decorators) to make this code work for now.